LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

    Sprint four user stories

 It may appear that Paul has bitten off more than he can chew in this sprint.
-That’s ok, writing additional user stories only gives Paul more clarity into what to work on after Liftoff ends.
+That's ok, writing additional user stories only gives Paul more clarity into what to work on after Liftoff ends.
 He can continue working agilely on his own to stay on track with his project.

 Assignment: Project Presentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although Paul’s project isn’t completely done yet, he still needs to complete his Project Presentation assignment.
+Although Paul's project isn't completely done yet, he still needs to complete his Project Presentation assignment.

 Expense Tracker Presentation :download:`PDF <Expense_Tracker_Presentation.pdf>`